-Once we have the central Epq-step, we reconstruct the Epq-spectrum by inverting the scheme in Table 6.2 which can only be done in a unique way for the 5 Epq-steps that are
+Once we have the central Epq-step, we reconstruct the Epq-spectrum by inverting the scheme in Table 4.30 which can only be done in a unique way for the 5 Epq-steps that are equal to the 5 central matrix rates.
+For the remaining Epq-steps we assume in a first

-&lt;sup>1Note, that $v{swi,est}$ is calculated onboard from the full Epq-ET-resolution, but it is not documented which areas in ET-space are actually considered for the calculation, so that this calculation cannot be reconstructed anymore.
+1Note, that $v{swi,est}$ is calculated onboard from the full Epq-ET-resolution, but it is not documented which areas in ET-space are actually considered for the calculation, so that this calculation cannot be reconstructed anymore.

-&lt;sup>2Note that $\tilde{v}{swi}$ is stored in the same cycle (i) in which it is used for the calculation of the central Epq-step $j_c$ and not in the cycle in which it was calculated (i-1).
+2Note that \tilde{v}{swi} is stored in the same cycle (i) in which it is used for the calculation of the central Epq-step j_c and not in the cycle in which it was calculated (i-1).